GeorgeJahad/ozone/topologyAwareS3Poc/Readme.md

 There are 3 datanodes and a replication factor of three so all files exist on all 3 datanodes.

-Note all commands below are to be run from the *topologyAwareS3Poc/ozone/topologyAwareS3Poc* directory.
+Note all commands below are to be run from the "<poc install directory>/topologyAwareS3Poc/ozone/topologyAwareS3Poc" directory.

 To run the demo, first start the logging:
 ```